LuchoLeonel/Expert-Solidity-Bootcamp/week1/Homework4.md

 2. Make a fork of mainnet from the command line (you may need to setup an Infura or Alchemy account)
-3. Query the mainnet using the command line to retrieve a property such as latest block number.Is this valid solidity ?
+3. Query the mainnet using the command line to retrieve a property such as latest block number.

+Is this valid solidity ?
+No, Internal type cannot be used for external function type